betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 #### Publication date: March 12, 2025

 <!--deck start-->
-To work together more effectively, software engineers and scientists should know a few things about each others' business.
+To work together more effectively, software engineers and scientists should know a few things about each other’s business.
 <!--deck end-->

 (This article is based on a presentation given at NLIT 2024.)